-Frozen mice are readily available for purchase and can be delivered directly to your door.
+Frozen mice are readily available for purchase and delivered directly to your door.

 One of the great things about the availability of frozen prey is the variety offered.

-You will be able to purchase different sizes of frozen mice to accommodate the sizes of your snake as it grows or for multiple snakes of different sizes you might own.
+You will be able to purchase different sizes of frozen mice to accommodate the sizes of your snake as it grows or for multiple snakes of various sizes you might own.

-Purchase pinkies, days old baby mice, rats without fur, or fuzzies, which are slightly older mice who have just started developing a light fuzz.
+Purchase pinkies, days-old baby mice, rats without fur, or fuzzies, slightly older mice who have just started developing a light fuzz.

 They also have mature mice and rats available from small to extra-large, so you will be able to get the right size you need.

-You will need to thaw the mice before you feed them to your ball python as they cannot be eaten by the snake when frozen.
+You will need to thaw the mice before you feed them to your ball python as they cannot eat them when frozen.

-This will hurt your snake and slow down their bodily functions as they are cold-blooded and require a warm temperature for their body to function properly.
+This will hurt your snake and slow down their bodily functions as they are cold-blooded and require a warm temperature for their body to function correctly.